sharispe/sm-tools-evaluation/README.md

 This project aims at comparing tools dedicated to semantic measures computation.
 It has been initiated in order to evaluated the Semantic Measures Library (http://www.semantic-measures-library.org/), see the competing interest section for more information.
+In addition, the project currently focuses on graph-based semantic measures and do not evaluate tools related to distributional semantic measures.

 The project contains the source code and details regarding the materials and methods used in the evaluations.
-A detailed version of the results and discussions are provided at http://www.semantic-measures-library.org/index.php?q=performance
+Results and discussions are currently provided at http://www.semantic-measures-library.org/index.php?q=performance

 > Do not hesitate to help us improve the benchmark and to upgrade the tests with new tools or more recent versions of tools.